Railjet: Trainsets

-A Railjet train set consists of seven individual coaches that are permanently coupled with airtight interconnections, but with buffer and hook couplings on the outer ends of the set of coaches suitable for buffer and chain screw coupling Two complete train sets with two locomotives can be run as a pair giving a train of fourteen carriages.
+A Railjet train set consists of seven or nine individual coaches that are permanently coupled with airtight interconnections, but with buffer and hook couplings on the outer ends of the set of coaches suitable for buffer and chain screw coupling Two complete train sets with two locomotives can be run as a pair giving a train of fourteen carriages.
 The coach furthest from the locomotive acts as a control car.
 The number of carriages per train can be extended up to ten in a single train unit.

+The ÖBB Railjet's coach that is the furthest from the locomotive, the cab car, is half Business Class and half First Class.
+The next coach is First Class only, followed by a coach that is half First Class and the other half is the in-train restaurant.
+The rest of the coaches are Economy only coaches.

+ČD's Railjet has replaced one First Class coach for one Economy class coach, therefore its coach order is slightly different: The coach that is the furthest from the locomotive is half Business Class and half First Class, and the next coach is half First Class and half the in-train restaurant.
+The rest of the coaches are Economy Class, so the ČD Railjet has one less First Class coach and one more Economy class coach.

 The industrial design company Spirit Design was contracted to provide an exterior and interior design, three colour schemes were presented and the livery to be used was decided by poll conducted by the Austrian tabloid Kronen Zeitung.
 In 2009 the railjet design was given a Red Dot award.